ASNA/SunFarm/docs/customer-maintenance-enhancement.md

 }
 ```

-Change the markup to show the Customer number data on row 2, aligned accordingly:[^2]
+Change the markup to show the Customer number data on row 2 (used to be "5"), aligned accordingly:[^2]

 ```html
 <div Row="2">